NuraShade/NuraShade-WeatherMeasures/README.md

 ## 🌤️ Overview

 NuraShade Weather Measures is a collection of Rainmeter configuration files that provide comprehensive weather forecasting capabilities using the Open-Meteo API.
 This package includes measures for current weather conditions, 7-day forecasts, and 7-hour hourly forecasts.
+Most numerical measures include both precise and rounded variants for flexible display options.

 ## 📁 File Structure